-- (i) The following applies during competition and also during familiarization sessions and official training: - (a) Helmets must be approved by a national accredited testing authority recognised by an NF affiliated with CISM; - (b) An alteration to any part of the helmet, including the chin strap, or the omission of any part of the helmet, including an outer cloth cover, is prohibited; - (c) The helmet must be securely fastened at all times when the athlete is in possession of the bike, which means from the time they remove their bike from the rack at the start of the bike leg, until after they have placed their bike on the rack at the finish of the bike leg; - (d) If an athlete moves the bike off the course through disorientation, or for safety reasons, or to carry out mechanical repairs, or to use the toilet, the athlete may not unfasten or remove the helmet until after he/she has moved outside the boundary of the bike course route and has dismounted the bike; and he/she must fasten the helmet securely on the head before returning onto the bike course or before remounting the bike. - (e) Helmets must comply with the CISM Uniform Rules.
+- (i) The following applies during competition and also during familiarization sessions and official training: - (a) Helmets must be approved by a national accredited testing authority recognized by an NF affiliated with CISM; - (b) An alteration to any part of the helmet, including the chinstrap, or the omission of any part of the helmet, including an outer cloth cover, is prohibited; - (c) The helmet must be securely fastened at all times when the athlete is in possession of the bike.
+If an athlete moves the bike off the course through disorientation, or for safety reasons, or to carry out mechanical repairs, or to use the toilet, the athlete may not unfasten or remove the helmet until after he/she has moved outside the boundary of the bike course route and has dismounted the bike; and he/she must fasten the helmet securely on the head before returning onto the bike course or before remounting the bike. - (d) Helmets must comply with the CISM Uniform Rules.

-- f.)
-Platform Pedals - (i) Platform pedals are allowed, provided a quick-release mechanism is fitted to ensure the release of the feet in case of a fall. - g.)
-Illegal Equipment - (i) Illegal equipment includes, but is not limited to: - (a) Headphone(s) or headset(s); - (b) Glass containers; - (c) Mobile phone(s) or any other electronic listening communication device. - (d) Bike or parts of the bike not complying with these rules. - (e) Uniform not complying with the CISM Uniform Rules. - h.)
+f.)
+Platform Pedals

+(i) Platform pedals are allowed, provided a quick-release mechanism is fitted to ensure the release of the feet in case of a fall.

+g.)
+Illegal Equipment

+- (i) Illegal equipment includes, but is not limited to: - (a) Headphone(s) or headset(s); - (b) Glass containers; - (c) Mobile phone(s) or any other electronic listening communication device. - (d) Bike or parts of the bike not complying with these rules. - (e) Uniform not complying with the CISM Uniform Rules. - h.)
 Relay team members may use the same bike.